Lukanny/AlarmClock/README.md

 Run pip install -r requirements.txt

-Also, this project uses Ubuntu's Speech Dispatcher, so you may need to run: sudo apt install speech-dispatcher
+Also, this project uses Ubuntu's Speech Dispatcher, so you may also need to run: sudo apt install speech-dispatcher